1A gun dog trained to retrieve birds.

 - When a player with talent comes along, it's open season for scouts, agents and the buscadores, or bird dogs, who act as go-betweens and collect finder's fees when they deliver a young player to a scout or an agent.

-Search out or pursue with dogged determination: he ordered the vice president to bird-dog Congress for funds
+(bird-dog) [with object] informal Search out or pursue with dogged determination: reporters bird-dogged the candidates for several weeks

 More example sentences